 Stretching from Trastevere to Testaccio the river banks are lined with tents and stalls, restaurants, bars, fairground stalls, cinema performances and loads more events known as the ‘Lungo il Tevere’.
 This is a perfect, and affordable, way to spend a Summer evening in Rome and join ‘la passeggiata‘ with the Romans.

 The next morning take your coffee like the Romans do – by downing a rich espresso in a crowded bar.
 Then, visit the world’s smallest country, that houses one of the world’s finest and largest art collections as well as the headquarters of the Catholic Church – The Vatican!

-Don’t hang around though, go as early as you can, as the queues stretch down the street and the museum gets unbearably crowded by late morning.
+Don’t hang around though, go as early as you can, as the queues stretch down the street and the museum gets unbearably crowded by late morning but it’s somewhere you can’t miss off a Rome 3 day itinerary.
 I’m glad we skipped the queues and were one of the first groups to get into the museum with our Sistine Chapel Express Tour with City Wonders.

 As well as the queue jump, our guide explained the history, meanings and significance behind Michelangelo’s fabulous, world famous frescoes in the Sistine Chapel really well.
 There is just so much to see in the Vatican museums that we ended up spending several more hours in the museum.
-Our guide also showed us where to take the shortcut from the Sistine chapel straight to St Peter’s Basilica so we avoided the queues for that too.
+Our guide also showed us where to take the shortcut from the Sistine chapel straight to St Peter’s Basilica so we avoided the queues for that too – essential if you’ve only got 3 days in Rome.
 See more of my Tips for visiting the Vatican.